 In what format do you require CAD files to be provided?

-We prefer to be provided with STEP files, but can also accept IGES and OBJ files.
+We prefer to be provided with STEP files, but can also accept other formats such as IGES and OBJ files.

 Can you provide 3D files for 3D printing or manufacturing?